UCB-INFO-FRONTEND-WEBARCH/ucb-info-frontend-webarch.github.io/assignments/a-add-interactivity-to-website.md

  - Should have a submit button
  - **Note** Each blog post should have it's own set of comments.
 Adding a comment to one blog post should not affect blog posts for any other blog post
  - **Note** Must first create a new instance of the Comment class you created in Assignment 2
  - **Note** Must then use the addComment function you wrote in Assignment 2 to save the new comment to localStorage.
-Just remember: comments for one blog post should not interfere with comments from other blog posts.
+Remember to serializae/deserialize as mentioned above.
+Also remember: comments for one blog post should not interfere with comments from other blog posts.

 **Comments display**
  - On page load, must display all comments from localStorage to the end of the page
  - On page submit, new comments must be added to the bottom of displayed comments
- - **Note** The array within localStorage must contain Comment instances, not Objects
+ - **Note** The array within localStorage must contain instances of type Comment